 Predicting a book that’s going to be around 100 years from now?
 Choose a book that’s been around for 100 years already.

 Predicting a human that’s going to be around 100 years from now?
 Choose a human that hasn’t yet seen 100 days.

 If you want to avoid neomania, you can run everything through Lindy.
 Ask yourself: has this stood the test of time?

-Most of what we rely on and need to transform our minds and bodies are non-perishable things, meaning they’ve been around for a long time.
+Most of what we need to transform our minds and bodies are non-perishable things, meaning we have Lindy to look towards.

 How do you live a good life?
 Most of the useful advice of today has roots in Stoicism and Buddhism.
-Even the most useful points of psychology (cognitive biases) can be seen throughout old books and stores.
+Even the most useful points of psychology (cognitive biases) can be seen throughout old books.

-How do you eat good food?
+How do you eat?
 Food itself is perishable, but the idea of eating certain things to sustain life isn’t.
 Were people eating what you’re eating 100 years ago?